Sexual health services available in regular medical teams

 - Counseling on anything related to sex, including sexuality

-- Sexually transmitted infection (STI) testing, prevention and treatment
+- Sexually transmitted infection (STI) prevention, testing and treatment

 - Medically vetted literature on sexual health, potential problems and more

 Should you have questions or concerns about your sexual health, please contact your assigned medical team for an appointment.
-For information about Women’s Clinic services, please click here.
+View information about Women’s Clinic services.

 - NOTE: STI testing initiated in any regular medical team will typically incur charges of more than $15.